Rich People Cheat More Than Poor People, According To Research

 First, the researchers tracked cars that cut people off at a busy intersection.
 People in newer, more expensive luxury cars were four times more likely to cut people off and ignore right-of-way laws, according to the Chicago Tribune.

 In a different phase of the study, researchers tracked how often people would stop for a pedestrian trying to cross a crosswalk.
-100% of people driving cheaper cars stopped for the pedestrian, while only half of the people driving expensive cars did the same.
+One hundred percent of people driving cheaper cars stopped for the pedestrian, while only half of the people driving expensive cars did the same.

 Are rich people more likely to lie, cheat, steal?
 Can a camel go through the eye of a needle? https://t.co/Y7HabL72ej